TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Cover ground neons per-entity?
 	- Only foregrounds will need it on a second thought
 	- Consider making anything foreground cover the ground neons by default, but I don't know how we'll do it
+	- When something needs to cover ground neons per-entity it's usually static
+		- So we can do the job with a static neon occluder
+			- Although that's PITA when we want to move the entity so maybe let's have per-entity switch after all

 - Let's keep the unvariantized structs as_physical and as_nonphysical and let them both go to json
 	- Pro: we might later decide to let nodes override domains after all